PRIVACY AND SECURITY POLICY

 - Query string of the URI – Anything after the question mark in a URI Protocol – The transport protocol and version used

-We employ extensive security measures consistent with the Texas Administrative Code (TAC) “Information Security Standards” and Texas A&M University Rules and Standard Administrative Procedures to protect against unauthorized access, disclosure, modification, or destruction of information under our control, as well as the loss, misuse, or alteration of our web sites and/or associated electronic information resources.
-The information resources that support our web sites undergo an annual information security risk assessment via the Information Security Awareness Assessment and Compliance (ISAAC) system.
-The ISAAC system assesses the security posture of information systems and measures compliance with information security standards.
+We employ extensive security measures consistent with the Texas Administrative Code (TAC) “Information Security Standards” and Texas A&M University Rules and Standard Administrative Procedures to protect against unauthorized access, disclosure, modification, or destruction of the information under our control, as well as the loss, misuse, or alteration of our websites and/or associated electronic information resources.
+The information resources that support our websites undergo an annual information security risk assessment that assesses the security posture of information systems and measures compliance with information security standards.

-If you have any questions about this privacy and security policy, the practices of our web site, or your use of our web site, please send email to the webmaster or by postal mail to:
+If you have any questions about this privacy and security policy, the practices of our website, or your use of our website, please send an email to the webmaster or by postal mail to: